-HUM 110 Technology and Society 3 0 3
+HUM 110 Technology and Society

 This course considers technological change from historical, artistic, and philosophical perspectives and its effect on human needs and concerns.
 Emphasis is placed on the causes and consequences of technological change.
 Upon completion, students should be able to critically evaluate the implications of technology.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.